Fluxgate (& other) Patents

 Filed 1939, issued 1942.
 Three wires connect two

-The signals are seperated by 120 degrees.
+devices.
+The signals are separated by 120 degrees.

 There is a drive coil so each device has 5 terminals.